-• Control Over Actuarial Balances.
-As a private company, Athene has grown rapidly through acquisitions, including through the acquisition of Aviva USA, a company three times its previous size.
-In preparing its IFRS financial statements for the nine month period immediately prior to its acquisition, Aviva identified a material weakness in its controls over financial reporting of its reserves (with respect to actuarial balances of this type, the accounting practices in the U.S. under IFRS and GAAP are substantially similar).
-Similar issues arose in the preparation of Athene's financial statements for the year ended December 31, 2013 and Athene concluded that a material weakness now exists in Athene's control over financial reporting for actuarial balances, which principally relates to the acquired Aviva USA operations.
+• Internal Control Over Actuarial Balances of the Blocks of Business Acquired from Aviva USA.
+As a private company, Athene has grown rapidly through acquisitions, including the acquisition of Aviva USA, which resulted in growing to approximately four times its size immediately prior to the acquisition (as measured by total assets).
+Immediately prior to its acquisition, Aviva USA identified a deficiency in its internal control over financial reporting for actuarial balances.
+With respect to actuarial balances of this type, the accounting practices under IFRS and GAAP are substantially similar.
+Similar issues arose in the preparation of Athene's GAAP consolidated financial statements for the year ended December 31, 2013, and Athene concluded that a material weakness existed in Athene's control over financial reporting for actuarial balances related to the acquisition of Aviva USA.

-In particular, Athene determined that it does not have sufficient control procedures in place to identify unusual trends or balances within the actuarial reserves or to validate results from models created in the past.
-These control deficiencies have resulted in adjustments to interest sensitive contract liabilities, including reserves, value of business acquired, or VOBA, and deferred acquisition costs, or DAC, reported within that balance.
+In particular, Athene determined that it did not have sufficient internal controls in place to: control the completeness and accuracy of data used in calculating the material actuarial reserves acquired from Aviva USA and monitor the accuracy of complex actuarial models.
+This material weakness resulted in adjustments to interest-sensitive contract liabilities, value of business acquired ("VOBA") and deferred acquisition costs ("DAC") on Athene's consolidated balance sheets.